VIP-LES/Website_2018/README.md

 npm start    //starts the server locally on port 3000
 ```

-This will be hosted on a free EC2 hosted by Kenny Shaw on lightninginspace.ga.
+This will be hosted on a free EC2 hosted by Kenny Shaw on lightninginspace.ga
+Contact me if you need access to the Website.